YuelinElu/GanttChart/manual.md

 2. Update **Name**, **Start**, **End** (minute resolution).
    - Inline validation highlights invalid ranges and disables **Save changes** until Start and End make sense.
 3. Choose a colour:
-   - Preset palette entries (Orange, Grey, Black, Indigo, Black ->utline).
+   - Preset palette entries (Orange, Grey, Black, Black Outline).
-   - **Custom** mode with a hex picker, outline toggle, and optional legend label.
+   - Multi-select a set of tasks and click **Apply colour to selected tasks** to push the current colour/outline to all of them at once.
 4. Use **Save changes** to persist, or **Reset** to restore the last saved state.
 5. Collapse the panel with the toggle in the header when you want maximum Gantt space.